Pholish/reactNativeBoilerplate/README.md

 ### Third Party Libraries

-- "react-native-i18n": "^2.0.15",
+- "react-native-i18n": "^2.0.15"
-- "react-native-linear-gradient": "^2.5.6",
+- "react-native-linear-gradient": "^2.5.6"
-- "react-native-navigation": "^3.1.2",
+- "react-native-navigation": "^3.1.2"
-- "react-native-svg": "^9.6.2",
+- "react-native-svg": "^9.6.2"
-- "react-native-vector-icons": "^6.6.0",
+- "react-native-vector-icons": "^6.6.0"
+- "react-native-splash-screen": "^3.2.0"

 ### Some issues

-`If you have issue like: Keystore file '/Project-Folder/android/app/debug.keystore' not found for signing config 'debug'.
-Download this file https://raw.githubusercontent.com/facebook/react-native/master/template/android/app/debug.keystore (or from official template) and put debug.keystore in the android/app/ directory`
+If you have issue like: `Keystore file '/Project-Folder/android/app/debug.keystore' not found for signing config 'debug'`.
+Download [debug.keystore file](https://raw.githubusercontent.com/facebook/react-native/master/template/android/app/debug.keystore) (or from official template) and put debug.keystore in the `android/app/` directory